pinyin/tween-here/README.md

     opacity: number
 }
 ```
-In fact, you can get these numbers manually with `getBoundingClientRect()` and other native APIs.
+You can get these numbers manually with `getBoundingClientRect()` and other native APIs.

-For convenience, this library provides a helper function, `getTweenState`, to capture the `TweenState` of an existing element.
+For convenience, this library provides a helper function, `getTweenState`, to construct a `TweenState` from an existing element.

 ```typescript jsx
 getTweenState(element: HTMLElement): TweenState